PeterVasilopoulos/PeterVasilopoulos/README.md

 #### &ensp; (JavaScript, React, MongoDB, Node.js, Express)
 &ensp; Movie database site that allows users to search for movies, write reviews, and view other user's reviews.
 - leveraged React use state and use effect to create a responsive site that can update to user searches without reloading
+- utilized BCrypt to create a more secure user experience by hashing passwords before storing them in the database
 - movie information pulled from TMDB api to attain accurate and up-to-date information

 ## The Book Club